vivianweng28/aimTrainer/README.md

 - You can generate the first required action related to the user story "adding multiple shots to a session" by clicking your mouse on the grey game panel to shoot shots.
 It will be automatically recorded.
-- You can generate the second required action related to the user story "adding multiple sessions to an aim training system" by filtering out sessions where your accuracy is lower than a certain inputted threshold
+- You can generate the second required action related to the user story "adding multiple sessions to an aim training system" by filtering out sessions where your accuracy is lower than a certain inputted threshold.
+You can access this feature by navigating to the menu bar on the AimTrainer window, clicking "View", and then "View filtered sessions".
+From there, you can use the scroll wheel to choose the accuracy threshold.
+Another action related to the user story "adding multiple shots to a session" is that you can view a filtered list of your perfect shots of the current session by navigating to the menu bar of the aimtrainer window, clicking on "View", then "View perfect shots for this session".
 - You can locate my visual component by looking at the gray game panel.
 There should be a target that you should aim at.
 This target will move once you hit it.
 - You can save the state of my application by going to the menu bar and clicking File, then clicking Save in the drop